leangjia/blender_docs/manual/addons/rigging/rigify/basics.rst

 Library Linking
 ===============

-When linking a rig into another file, you generally want to create a group that includes the generated rig, the character mesh, and the "WGT-" objects.
+When linking a rig into another file, you generally want to create a collection that includes the generated rig and the character mesh, with another nested and hidden collection for the "WGT-" objects.
 You do not need to include the meta-rig.
-You then link in the group, make a group instance, and make the rig proxy.
+You then link in the collection, and either run Make Proxy and select the rig object, or run Make Library Override.

-You also need to separately link in the ``rig_ui.py`` text data-block.
-Otherwise the rig UI will not appear in the Sidebar.
+The ``rig_ui.py`` text data-block responsible for the rig UI will be automatically linked along with the rig, you don't need to link it separately.
+However, the script will not run until you run it manually from the text editor or save and restart Blender.